About this site design

 FreeFind search engine

-For production, I wrote a small script that writes (publishes) all pages into static HTML.
-Google App Engine is then used to push those static files to the Cloud Platform.
+For production, a script writes (publishes) static HTML pages.
+Google App Engine is then used to push those static files to the Google Cloud Platform ― free hosting for sites under 1 GB and fewer than 10K files.

 Mobile and Desktop